Lake Winnisquam

 The Mosquito Bridge

-Here’s a very old postcard of the original bridge, when it was still a wooden structure, and more commonly known as the Mosquito Bridge!
-The bridge was named Mosquito not because the area was mosquito infested, but because the hump in the middle resembled the back of a mosquito.
+Here are very old postcards of the original bridge, when it was still a wooden structure, and more commonly known as the Mosquito Bridge!
+The bridge was named Mosquito not because the area was mosquito infested, but because the hump on one side resembled the back of a mosquito.
 This bridge was built between 1840 and 1844 and lasted a little over 70 years before it suddenly collapsed in December, 1915.
 It was quickly replaced in 1916.
-This view is looking east towards Belmont from the Tilton side of the bridge.
-To correct the caption on the postcard, the bridge is located “near”, not in, Laconia.
+The first postcard is looking east towards Belmont from the Tilton side of the bridge.
+To correct the caption on the first postcard, the bridge is located “near”, not in, Laconia.

 Old Maps of Lake Winnisquam